The angry optimist

 Hi and welcome!

-During the days I spend most of my time as CEO of Warp News.
+During the days I spend most of my time as Editor-in-chief & CEO of Warp News.
 At night I... mostly sleep.
 Or at least I used to before my son Teddy was born.

 I live in Sweden in a small cottage with my wife Emma, Teddy and a cat called Carlos.
 I'm really a dog person, but Carlos showed up here as a kitten, we took care of him and he decided to stay and employ us.
 After Carlos got pregnant we realized he was a she.
 But let's say that Carlos identifies as a dad.